rvnztolentino/smartpip/README.md

 - A collapsed player cannot be dragged or resized in any mode.
 Bring it out first.
 - Resizing keeps the video's proportions.
 How big is remembered, what shape is not: an empty player is always 16:9.
-- The app ships no icon of its own, so macOS gives it the default one.
 - Builds are sandboxed and run under the hardened runtime, but they are ad hoc signed rather than notarised.
 That is fine locally, where nothing is quarantined, but Gatekeeper would object if you sent the app to someone else.